We are excited for you to come to study at HELP in Hawaii! Below are tips for preparing for life in Hawaii.

 Weather in Hawaiʻi

 As you would expect in paradise, Hawaiʻi has a tropical and warm climate all year.
+Hawaiʻi’s climate is sunny, tropical and mild (70° to 85° Fahrenheit, 20° to 30° Celsius) with a cooler/rainy season from November to April.
 Below, you can see the weather for today and a forecast for the coming days.
-Hawaii is never too cold nor too hot.

 What clothes to pack?

-Because of our climate and lifestyle, people in Hawaiʻi usually dress more casually than in other places.
-Hawaiʻi’s climate is sunny, tropical and mild (70° to 85° Fahrenheit, 20° to 30° Celsius) with a cooler/rainy season from November to April.
+People in Hawaiʻi usually dress more casually than in other places.
 Casual clothing is appropriate for most situations.
 Bring a sweater or light jacket, an umbrella and comfortable walking shoes.
 Light cotton and other cool washable clothing is recommended.
 Bring at least one nice outfit for special occasions such as graduation.
 National dress may be worn for special occasions.

 - Do NOT pack or take prohibited items to the airport.
-Please visit http://www.tsa.gov/travelers/sop/index.shtm to see a list of prohibited items.
+Please visit TSA’s “What can I bring?” page to see a list of prohibited items.

 If you bring a prohibited item to the checkpoint you will have to get rid of it before going through.
 Bringing a prohibited item to a security checkpoint, even accidentally, is illegal.

 - Liquids of 3 ounces or less (by volume) need to be packed in a quart-sized, clear, zip-top plastic bag.
-For more information, please visit: http://www.tsa.gov/311/311-brochures.shtm.
+For more information, please visit: TSA Liquids Rule page.

 - Checked baggage will go through a security screening process which may differ, depending on equipment, at each airport.